Permit Fishing - Lodges, Destinations & Guided Trips

 Fishing for Permit

-Permit are the ultimate saltwater fly fishing challenge—wary, fast, and maddeningly unpredictable.
-From Mexico’s Yucatán to the Outer Islands of Seychelles, sight-fishing for permit demands stealth, perfect presentations, and mental stamina.
+Permit are the ultimate saltwater fly fishing challenge — wary, fast, and maddeningly unpredictable.
+From Mexico’s Yucatán to the remote atolls of the Seychelles, sight-fishing for permit demands stealth, accurate casting, and the ability to stay composed when everything is on the line.

 Permit (Trachinotus falcatus) hold near-mythical status among saltwater fly anglers.
-They feed in skinny water, often tailing on flats or mudding near deeper channels, but are notorious for ignoring perfectly placed flies.
-Those who succeed often speak of it as their most rewarding catch.
+They feed in skinny water, often tailing on flats or moving near deeper channels, but are notorious for ignoring perfectly placed flies.
+A single fish landed can define an entire trip.

 While typically targeted with crab patterns on foot or from skiffs, permit are also caught on spinning gear with small jigs or live crabs.
-Still, it’s the visual fly game—long casts to moving fish in shallow water—that defines the experience.
+It is the visual fly game — long casts to moving fish in shallow water — that defines the experience for most serious anglers.

 Where to Find Permit